acorg/gor4/README.md

 structure files to `GOR4.__init__` but this is not done in any of the test examples.

-## Files
+## C interface files

-The files in this directory are as follows:
+The files in the `src` directory are as follows:

 * `api.c`: An API library suitable for calling via Cython.
 This has 3 functions, `initialize`, `predict` and `finalize`.
 Initialize returns a